atharva-lipare/MS-Teams-Auto-Joiner/README.md

 - This python script will automatically open a chrome tab, enter your username, your password, open the calendar tab and then join a meeting if available.
 - Before joining any meeting, it will by default turn off your camera and microphone.
 - After the organiser ends the meeting, it will open the calendar tab to look for new meetings and join the next meeting if available.
-- If the organiser does not end the meeting i.e. attendees are made to leave the meeting, the script will automatically leave the meeting after the number of participants present in the meeting falls below the minimum participants allowed set by the user (default is 10), but will rejoin the meeting if the join button is still visible on the calendar tab.
-To not rejoin the same meeting user must stop the script by CTRL+C.
+- If the organiser leaves the meet instead of ending the meet, the script will automatically leave the meeting after the number of attendees falls below the minimum participants allowed set by the user (default is 10), but will rejoin the meeting if the join button is still visible on the calendar tab.
+- To receive SMS alerts follow Step 3 to setup your twilio account.
+Credits to [@WOLFIEEEE](https://github.com/WOLFIEEEE) for doing the twilio integration.

 ## Requirements:
 - [Python3](https://www.python.org/downloads/)